daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Resonant Frequency
 * Tier 6: Resonant Quake or Return to the Obelisk

-**GM Intrusions:** Cyphers and artifacts react unexpectedly in the character’s hands.
+**GM Intrusions:** Cyphers and artifacts react unexpectedly in the character's hands.

 -----